 Benches at the edge of a gravel circle surrounding the fountain attract workers from nearby offices who come here to eat lunch and people from the neighborhood who come here to soak up the sun.

 Fun fact: If you're a fan of the American TV series Gossip Girl, you may recognize the fountain from the episode where Blair pushes Serena into the water.

 Palais Brongiart - Paris's Historic Bourse in the 2nd District

 You're more likely to walk past the enormous neoclassical Palais Brongiart, site of the former Paris Bourse, or stock exchange, than go inside because the building now mostly serves as a site for trade show events, including some for Paris Fashion Week.

 But even though France's securities market no longer operates here, you may still hear local residents call this part of the 2nd arrondissement "the Bourse."

 A small street market pops up in the paved area in front of the building a few times a week with vendors selling food, household items, and clothing.
 A few stalls form a tiny brocante - flea market - where occasionally you might spot vintage dishes and even lamps.

-Paris in the Middle Ages: La Tour Jean Sans Peur
+Where to Glimpse the Middle Ages in the 2nd Arrondissement: La Tour Jean Sans Peur